Terms of Business

 19.2.2 If the Client Partner is unable to resolve the Complaint or if you feel unable to discuss the Complaint with the Client Partner, we will, on your request, appoint a Partner not previously involved in the matter to endeavour to resolve it with you.
 In the first instance you should contact Nigel Holdcroft who is our nominated complaints partner or, if this is not appropriate, Charles Latham our senior partner.

 19.2.3 If we have been unable to settle any complaint using our internal complaints process, you have a right to complain to the Legal Ombudsman, an independent complaints body, established under the Legal Services Act 2007, that deals with legal services complaints.
-You have six months from the date of our final letter in which to complain to the Legal Ombudsman whose contact details we can provide.
-Alternative complaints bodies exist which are competent to deal with complaints about legal services should both you and our firm wish to use such a scheme and on request we are happy to provide details of these bodies and discuss whether, in the circumstances of any particular complaint, they are appropriate”.
+The Legal Ombudsman expects complaints to be made to them within one year of the date of the act or omission about which you are concerned or within a year of you realising there was a concern.
+However please note that the Legal Ombudsman also requires you to refer your concerns to them within six months of our final response to you.
+Alternative complaints bodies exist which are competent to deal with complaints about legal services should both you and our firm wish to use such a scheme and on request we are happy to provide details of these bodies and discuss whether, in the circumstances of any particular complaint, they are appropriate.

 As a further alternative if and to the extent that any complaint has not been resolved under Paragraph 19.2 it may be referred to mediation by a sole mediator agreed between us and you or, in default of agreement, appointed by The Centre for Effective Dispute Resolution.